In2: Background and release

 The song was originally accompanied by a low-budget video of a West London block party directed by Morgan Keyz, and uploaded onto the Link Up TV YouTube channel.
 It was credited as Akelle Charles featuring Haile and Louis Rei, and was due to be released as the first single from the trio's EP, Western Union.
 However, the three artists adopted the collective name WSTRN following the song's popularity, and re-branded the song with a new video following its signing to Atlantic Records.

 Chart performance

 On 30 October, "In2" debuted at number 85 in the top 100 of the UK Singles Chart, and climbed to number 60 on 6 November, the day of its digital download release.
 For these two weeks, it charted on streams alone.
-Upon its digital release, the song entered the top 40 on 13 November at its peak of number four.
+Upon its digital release, the song entered the top 40 on 13 November at its peak of number four, becoming the trio's sole Top 40 hit as lead artists.
+In Australia, the track peaked at #10 for 4 weeks in January 2016, becoming the group's sole chart entry in the country.